xajxatel/bitsandbites/README.md

 # bits and bites

 bitsandbites is a Flutter application designed to streamline the process of ordering food from local vendors at BITS Hyderabad.
-The app allows students to place orders online and receive notifications when their food is ready or delivered.
+The app allows students to place orders online and receive notifications when their food is ready.
 The application consists of separate interfaces for buyers and sellers.

 <div align="center">